-If your financial aid award exceeds your direct costs at the school (tuition, room and board, etc.), you will receive a Credit Balance refund.
+If your financial aid award exceeds your direct costs at the school (tuition, etc.), you will receive a Credit Balance refund.

-- i.
-Refunds begin to be issued within 14 days after the disbursement date. - ii.
-All funds issued to you by Paul Mitchell the School Charlotte through a federal financial aid refund must be used toward educational expenses only and using these funds in any other manner is in violation of and punishable by federal law.
+i.
+Refunds begin to be issued within 14 days after the disbursement date.

+ii.
+All funds issued to you by Paul Mitchell The School East Bay through a federal financial aid refund must be used toward educational expenses only and using these funds in any other manner is in violation of and punishable by federal law.